anvichip/skin-lesion-classification/README.md

 7. vascular lesions (angiomas, angiokeratomas, pyogenic granulomas and hemorrhage, vasc)

 ## How to Run
-Open the notebook in Google Colab.
+1. Open the notebook in Google Colab.
-Upload your kaggle.json file to google colab to download dataset
+2. Upload your kaggle.json file (containing your token) to google colab to download dataset.